 The Fair Work Ombudsman provides advice on workplace rights and responsibilities and investigates workplace complaints under Federal law (all except State government or Local government).

 Telephone: 13 13 94

 The Fair Work Ombudsman also has the ability to receive concerns about employers anonymously - See: https://www.fairwork.gov.au/how-we-will-help/how-we-help-you/anonymous-tipoff

 Safework SA administers occupational, health and safety and welfare laws (including bullying) and also provides information on awards and conditions.
 Complaints can be made to Safework SA about contraventions of occupational, health, safety and welfare laws.

 Dispute resolution and Decision Making for the Return to Work scheme, SA Industrial and Employment Law, Equal Opportunity Discrimination Cases, Breach of Contract Cases, Monetary Claims (eg. underpaid wages) and Work Health and Safety Law.

 Telephone: (08) 8207 0999

-The Working Women's Centre provides free information, advice and support to women on issues related to work.
+The Working Women's Centre provides free information, advice and support to women, and in some cases very vulnerable men, on issues related to work.